maschinenstadt/lib.js/README.md

 ## News/Updates

+#### "net/"
+I'm currently working on things like IRC connections (server AND client etc.) and my UDP/TCP sockets.
+Goes on.. first "test/" (are previews for "example/") shows it - a bit: "test/net/irc.js".
+This all is Still //TODO/.

 #### ANSI
 Just finished "console/ansi"!
 See the .. "example/console/ansi.js".
 Important
 feature for me - as it goes to own `dialog` styles (or something similar), w/